REQUIREMENTS AND CAMPUS GUIDE

 Yale is located in the eclectic city of New Haven, which has been described as “large enough to be interesting yet small enough to be friendly.”
-The history of the Elm City and the school has been inextricably tied for over three hundred years, and Yale students spend much time being active in the New Haven community.
+Located between Boston and New York, New Haven provides the community feeling of a smaller city with convenient access to all that it’s nearby metropolises have to offer.
+The history of the Elm City and the school has been inextricably tied for over three hundred years, and Yale students are often active members of the New Haven community.
 Many undergraduates participate in community service, especially in New Haven’s public schools.

-Yale is the third highest ranking university in the U.S. You’ve probably heard the name Yale mentioned a million times in movies, on the news, or on TV.
+Yale consistently ranks in the top 5 for universities in the U.S. You’ve probably heard the name Yale mentioned frequently in movies, on the news, or on TV.
 But what makes Yale so special?
 Yale is known for its excellent arts programs, most notably its drama and music programs.
 The arts are heavily integrated into Yale’s culture, especially in its a cappella scene.
-The recently co-ed Whiffenpoofs are a world-famous group — they even do a global tour!
+The co-ed Whiffenpoofs are a world-famous group — they even embark on a global tour!
 Yale’s drama scene is also famous, with alumni such as Meryl Streep, Paul Giamatti, and Lupita Nyong’o.
-Besides the arts, Yale’s secret societies have also been much talked about.
-The most well-known society, Skull and Bones, counted George W. Bush and John Kerry among its alumni.
+Besides the arts, Yale’s is known for their secret societies.
+The most well-known society, Skull and Bones, counts George W. Bush and John Kerry among its alumni.

 How diverse is the student body at Yale?